 We construct the initial sample from several sources, starting with financing rounds of U.S.-headquartered startup companies between 2002 and 2015, collected from the Dow Jones VentureSource database.
-We augment this sample with data from VentureEconomics (a well-known venture capital data source), Pitchbook (a relative newcomer in venture capital data, owned by Morningstar), and Correlation Ventures (a quantitative venture capital fund).
+We augment this sample with data from VentureEconomics (a well-known venture capital data source), Pitchbook (owned by Morningstar), and Correlation Ventures (a quantitative venture capital fund).
 These additional data significantly supplement and improve the quality and coverage of financing round and outcome information, such as equity stakes, acquisition prices, and failure dates.

 A key advantage of Pitchbook over the other data sets is that it contains contract terms beyond the equity share sold to investors, with reasonable coverage going back as far as 2002.
 We further supplement this sample with contract terms information collected by VC Experts.
-Both Pitchbook and VC Experts collect articles of incorporation filings from Delaware and California, and encode key contract terms from the financing rounds described in those documents.10 We include data from restatements of the articles of incorporation filed after later financing rounds, as supplemental prior-round contract terms can sometimes be identified from such re-filings.
-Appendix B shows the major elements of an example certificate of incorporation.
+Both Pitchbook and VC Experts collect articles of incorporation filings from Delaware and California, and encode key contract terms from the financing rounds described in those documents.12 We